boocs/unreal-clangd/README.md

 * `unreal-clangd.compileCommands.architecture`: **Most users can leave this blank**
   - Mac M1/M2 users should set this to arm64 (not tested)
 #### Creation
-* `unreal-clangd.creation.overwrite`: Allows overwriting of project. **note: Always resets to strict when creation is run**
+* `unreal-clangd.creation.overwrite`: Allows overwriting of project. **note: You don't need to set this manually**
-  - "strict": Never overwrite
-  - "lazy": Never overwrite but create files/settings that haven't been created
+  - "partial": Never overwrite but create files/settings that haven't been created
   - "full": Overwrite everything
 * `unreal-clangd.creation.completionHelper`: true(default) Needed to make code completion functional.
 Creates a completionHelper.cpp and adds it to compile_commands.json
 * `unreal-clangd.creation.completionHelperMP`: true(default) Also add UnrealNetwork.h(multiplayer) to completionHelper.cpp